Are you looking for family game games that are inexpensive, fun and will have your family wanting to play again and again?

 You’ve seenWatch Ya Mouth

 (or similar games) on YouTube videos or on TV.
-People stick plastic inserts in their mouth that keep from closing and then they try and read cards aloud.
+People stick plastic inserts into their mouths that keep them from closing and then they try and read cards aloud.

 G. Strategy Games